 (2) The respondent is less than seventeen years of age.

-An immediate and present danger of domestic violence, stalking, or sexual assault to a child shall constitute good cause for purposes of this section.
+An immediate and present danger of domestic violence, including danger to the child’s pet, stalking, or sexual assault to a child shall constitute good cause for purposes of this section.
 An ex parte order of protection entered by the court shall be in effect until the time of the hearing.
 The court shall deny the ex parte order and dismiss the petition if the petitioner is not authorized to seek relief pursuant to section 455.505.

 2. Upon the entry of the ex parte order of protection, the court shall enter its order appointing a guardian ad litem or court-appointed special advocate to represent the child victim.